 Rivers are our lifeline since we are completely dependent on them for our existence.
 Our planet consists of 70% water, but only 1% of it is potable water present in rivers.
 However, it is unfortunate that the majority of rivers across the globe are highly polluted.
 The major reason behind this alarming situation is our utter ignorance towards our environment and maintaining rivers and riversides.
 River Ganga, despite being the holiest of all rivers in India, it ranks as one of the most polluted rivers in the world today!

 So it’s high time that we need to take some stringent actions about it.
 We still have the chance to save our dying rivers.
 The drastic change in environmental conditions clearly indicates that our world is heading in the wrong direction.
-If we human beings want to save our existence, we need to protect our rivers from pollution.
+If we humans want to ensure our existence, we need to protect our rivers from pollution.

-Various measures for protecting our rivers from pollution
+Various measures to protect our rivers from pollution

 ● The most important thing that each individual should understand is rivers belong to all of us.
 It is a joint responsibility of each and every individual to keep them clean.
 We need to reduce water pollution at a personal level.
 Blaming the government will not help since pollution is caused by a single person.